ESR-LSRI/2023_NoahL/dailyLogbook.md

 Note: I made another algorithm that removes outliers based on quartile, which doesn't work either.
 Note: I realized its probably just a storm causing those so I shouldn't try to remove them.

+# 7/26/2023 Continuing Work

+### Summary

+Drafted an email to send to the Mt.
+Baker group.
+Tried some algorithms.
+Didn't work.
+Realized I don't need to remove outliers.
+Made this graphic to explain some of the data: [graphic](./figures/storm (1).png)

+### Next Steps